pekwm/pekwm/doc/faq.md

 _~/.pekwm/config_.

 In the top of this file there is a section named _"Files {}"_.
-In this section, there is a line that says something like:
+In this section, there is a line that says something along the lines of:

 ```
 Theme = "/usr/local/share/pekwm/themes/minimal"
 ```

 Edit this line to point to the directory you installed the theme.
-Restart pekwm and you're set.
+Restart pekwm and you're all set.

-### I upgraded pekwm and now ......... won't work!
+### I upgraded pekwm and now ......... it won't work!

 pekwm has not yet achieved a freeze on it's configuration file syntax.
 And as pekwm is an actively developed application, there